-Finding a therapist can feel daunting and vulnerable, the thought of pouring your heart out to a stranger feels strange and uncomfortable.
-However, their external point of view outside of our own cluttered mind can be an essential part of guiding us into a deeper understanding of ourselves and a key to living our healthiest lives.
+Finding a therapist can feel daunting and vulnerable, the thought of pouring your heart out to a stranger feeling strange and uncomfortable.
+However, a therapist’s external point of view outside of our own cluttered mind can be an essential part of guiding us into a deeper understanding of ourselves—and a key to living our healthiest lives.

 Where To Start?

 Finding a therapist is going to take a lot of patience in order to find one that fits your financial and emotional needs.
 First, begin by determining what your needs actually are.
-Are you needing emotional support to help work through depression, anxiety or feelings of low self-esteem?
+Are you needing emotional support to help work through depression, anxiety, or feelings of low self-esteem?
 Or are you needing more directional help through life coaching?
-Therapist’s goals are to meet you right where you are in life to help guide you through the challenges, however, some might specialize in different approaches.
+Therapists’ goals are to meet you right where you are in life to help guide you through the challenges; however, some might specialize in different approaches.

 The next step is to check with your insurance and confirm what benefits you have.
-Once that is determined you can either go directly through your insurance’s website, however they don't always give you all of the information about each provider.
+Once that is determined you can either go directly through your insurance’s website, though they don’t always give you all of the information about each provider.
 Psychology Today is a wonderful resource for customizing your search and filtering your needs.
 It also allows you to reach out personally to the therapists that interest you.

 Another way to begin the search is to talk to friends and family who work with a therapist and ask if their therapist can offer referrals.
 If speaking to someone in person makes you feel uncomfortable or is too costly, there are also online therapy options like Talkspace that allow you to choose your emotional needs and then walks you through a questionnaire to determine a virtual person who is a good fit for you.

 Set Up A Trial Period